 The Company conducted a strategic review of its Nova Scotia assets in the fourth quarter of 2019.
-Subsequent to this review it has decided to abandon its exploration efforts in Nova Scotia.
+As a result of this strategic review of it's property portfio the Company has decided to abandon its exploration efforts in Nova Scotia.